CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 ### Create the VMs

+{{% notice note %}}
+By default the Cumulus VX OVA defines the CPU, memory and disk requirements.
+If they are manually changed, Cumulus VX requires at least 768MB of RAM and 6GB of disk space.
+{{% /notice %}}

 {{% vx/virtualbox-steps %}}

 ### Create Network Connections

+Virtualbox "network adapters" start with eth0, then swp1, swp2 and then swp3.
+Settings for "Adapter 1" will be applied to eth0, "Adapter 2" for "swp1" and so on.

 Configure the network adapter settings for leaf01, leaf02, and spine01 to create point-to-point connections, as shown below.